-Don’t mess with the thermostat.
+If you choose to use your air conditioner in your home, don’t mess with the thermostat too much.
 Set it, and forget it.
 Some people make the mistake of constantly changing their thermostat throughout the day.
 This isn’t just expensive; it’s also quite bad for the environment and does nothing to improve the temperature in your house.

 Seal Your Windows and Doors

 If you are using an air conditioner then you definitely want to keep your windows and doors closed.
 And you especially do not want any hot air coming in through any gaps around your windows and doors.